bsoist/labs/css/README.md

 First, let's copy in your html.
 Open the html-7 lab in another tab, copy all of the html and text from the `mypage.html` file and then paste it in the `mypage.html` file in this lab.

+Now, make sure you upload any images here which you uploaded and used in your website.

 Down below, you should notice a tab for the terminal.
 Just like the last lab, we don't really need the terminal until we submit, so let's open a browser tab down there by clicking the + next to the terminal tab and clicking _Browser_.

 Then type in `/mypage.html` after the 8083 just like you did in the last lab and then press return (or enter).